-- 1. Wash your hands with soap and water.
-Refer to the proper handwashing technique on page 41. - 2.
-Gently lift the bolster away from the skin, just enough to place gauze, a soft cloth or cotton swab underneath it.
+- Wash your hands with soap and water.
+Refer to the proper handwashing technique on page 41. - Gently lift the bolster away from the skin, just enough to place gauze, a soft cloth or cotton swab underneath it.
 Be careful not to pull on the feeding tube. - 3.
 Dip the gauze, a soft cloth or cotton swab in warm water, and gently clean under the bolster.
 Pat the skin dry. - 4.
 Gently replace the bolster back against the skin.
-Make sure there is enough space between the skin and bolster for air flow.
-This is usually a width of a dime or so that it hovers just above the skin's surface.
-Having the bolster too tight against the skin may cause skin irritation. - Do not rotate or turn your tube.This may cause it to move out of place.
+Make sure there is enough space (about the width of a dime) between the skin and bolster for air flow.
+Having the bolster too tight against the skin may cause skin irritation. - 5.
+Do not rotate or turn your tube.
+This may cause it to move out of place.